-While custom transformers handle specialized data manipulation, the heart of many machine learning tasks lies in the predictive model itself, the estimator.
-Scikit-learn provides a vast collection of estimators, but situations arise where you need to implement a custom modeling algorithm, adapt an existing one in a unique way, or encapsulate a specific prediction strategy not found in the library.
-This section details how to create your own estimators that integrate smoothly with the Scikit-learn ecosystem.
+The predictive model itself, known as an estimator, is central to many machine learning tasks.
+While specialized data manipulation is often handled by transformers, the estimator is where the primary prediction logic resides.
+Scikit-learn provides an extensive collection of estimators, but situations arise where you need to implement a custom modeling algorithm, adapt an existing one in a unique way, or encapsulate a specific prediction strategy not found in the library.
+Here is an explanation of how to create your own estimators that integrate smoothly with the Scikit-learn ecosystem.

-Developing a custom estimator involves adhering to the same core API principles as custom transformers, ensuring compatibility with tools like Pipeline
+Developing a custom estimator involves adhering to the same core API principles as custom transformers, ensuring compatibility with tools like Pipeline, GridSearchCV, and cross_val_score.

 At its core, a Scikit-learn estimator is a Python class that implements specific methods.
 By following these conventions, your custom estimator gains interoperability with the library's tools.